survive-the-century/survive-the-century/book/text/story_snow-day.md

 ---
-title:
+title: "Snow day"
-style:
+style: story
 conflict:
-decade:
+decade: 2090
 economy:
-temperature:
+temperature: 1
 ---

-## Snow day

-### Finnish children celebrate first snow day in 50 years
+# Finnish children celebrate first snow day in 50 years

 By Maria Turtschaninoff
+{:.author}

 Children in the southern part of the territory formerly known as Finland had the day off from school yesterday, as there was snow for the first time in 50 years.